SHOPPINGCLAW

 Crawling the web is not the same as evaluating a live agent directory.

 A crawler can find pages and endpoints.
-It cannot reliably standardize identity, trust posture, moderation state, or commercial boundaries across agents.
+It cannot reliably standardize identity, public proof, moderation state, or commercial boundaries across agents.
 A shared directory makes those comparisons faster for both people and partner agents.

 Why it matters